-\end{theorem} This proof is largely inspired by that appearing in \cite{Crisan2018} but with critical differences to allow for the superlinear growth of the drift and the general Malliavin differentiability of \cite{imkeller2018differentiability}.
+\end{theorem} This proof is inspired by that appearing in \cite{Crisan2018} but with critical differences to allow for the superlinear growth of the drift and the general Malliavin differentiability of \cite{imkeller2018differentiability}.

 We comment that using the proof methodology we present below, the result above can be extended in several ways -- we leave these as open questions.
 The first is to allow for random drift and diffusion coefficients: \cite{adamssalkeld2022LDPReflected}*{Theorem 3.2} provides well-posedness and moment estimates and concluding Malliavin differentiability via \cite{imkeller2018differentiability}*{Theorem 3.2 or Theorem 3.7}.

-Another open setting, with deterministic coefficients, is to establish our Theorem \ref{proposition:MallDiff-all-around} with a drift map $b$ having super-linear growth in the measure component: for instance, by allowing convolution type measure dependencies as is done in \cite{adamssalkeld2022LDPReflected}*{Assumption 3.4} (without reflections, i.e., $\mathcal D = \bR^d$).
+Another open setting, with continuous deterministic coefficients, is to establish our Theorem \ref{proposition:MallDiff-all-around} with a drift map $b$ having super-linear growth in the measure component: for instance, by allowing convolution type measure dependencies.
 Lastly, the differentiability requirements for $b$ and $\sigma$ can be weakened via mollification; see \cite{imkeller2018differentiability}*{Remark 3.4}.